Safety

 Who can be in the ACP?

-Victims of intimate partner violence, victims of sexual offenses, human trafficking, and stalking who moved or are moving to a new location for safety reasons may be able to be part of this program.
+Victims of intimate partner violence, victims of sexual offenses, human trafficking, stalking, and kidnapping who moved or are moving to a new location for safety reasons may be able to be part of this program.
 People living in the same household as the victim may also be able to use the substitute address.

 How can I apply for the ACP?